apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

   use settings values like: `500mb` or `1g` just plain byte count like `1024000`.
 Once the quota is Exceeded, the producers will block until the usage decreases.
 Defaults to no limit.

+* `auto_delete_after`: If not set to `0` then the queue will automatically delete once there have been no consumers, producers or messages on it for the configured number of seconds.
+Defaults to 300 if not set.

 ##### Topics